bernd/insomnia/docs/insomnia/unit-testing.md

 Run unit tests in CI (like GitHub Actions or Azure DevOps) using [git sync](/insomnia/git-sync) and [Inso CLI](/inso-cli/cli-command-reference/inso-run-test) with the `inso run test` command.

-Learn more about [Continuous Integration](/inso-cli/continuous-integration/) in Insomnia.
+Learn more about [Continuous Integration](/inso-cli/continuous-integration/) in Unetus.